talhaSr/mpu9250/README.md

-# mpu9250
+# MPU9250

- MPU9250 9-axis IMU Library written in C for STM32 Environment
+## About

+ This library is created for STM32 development environment and can be used only with STM32F series microcontrollers.